Eddworth History, Family Crest & Coats of Arms

 The surname Eddworth was first found in Yorkshire.
 However, the township of Monkton in Durham had an early significance to the family.
 "This place was a very early possession of the monastery of Jarrow, whence the name is derived; and afterwards was the property of the Hedworths of Harraton, for the alienation of which, John Hedworth had licence in the first year of Bishop Sever, 'in order to raise certain trusts and uses therein.' " And the parish of Southwick in Durham is also of particular interest to the family.
 "The estate was once the property of a family named Suthwyk, and afterwards formed part of the possessions of the Hedworths."

-Important Dates for the Eddworth family
+Early History of the Eddworth family

 This web page shows only a small excerpt of our Eddworth research.
 Another 136 words (10 lines of text) covering the years 1510, 1600, 1499, 1455, 1487, 1626, 1705 and 1673 are included under the topic Early Eddworth History in all our PDF Extended History products and printed products wherever possible.